Amber Heard: 2008–2016: Mainstream recognition

-Heard gained mainstream recognition in 2008 with supporting roles in the Judd Apatow-produced stoner comedy Pineapple Express and the martial arts drama Never Back Down, both of which were box office successes.
-She also appeared as part of an ensemble cast in an adaptation of Bret Easton Ellis's novel The Informers (2008), but the film was a critical failure.
+Heard gained mainstream recognition in 2008 with supporting roles in the Judd Apatow-produced stoner comedy Pineapple Express and the martial arts drama Never Back Down.
+She also appeared as part of an ensemble cast in an adaptation of Bret Easton Ellis's novel The Informers (2008).
 The following year, Heard starred in The Joneses (2009) opposite David Duchovny and Demi Moore; Variety wrote that Heard "more or less steals the show" from Moore.
-Outside a brief appearance in the box office hit Zombieland (2009), Heard's other films during this time were either independent films that received only limited theatrical releaseExTerminators (2009), The River Why (2010), And Soon the Darkness (2010)or critically panned horror filmsThe Stepfather (2009), The Ward.
+Outside a brief appearance in the box office hit Zombieland (2009), Heard's other films during this time were either independent films that received only limited theatrical release—ExTerminators (2009), The River Why (2010), And Soon the Darkness (2010)—or critically panned horror films—The Stepfather (2009), The Ward.

 Heard's first film release in 2011 was Drive Angry, a supernatural action thriller in which she was paired with Nicolas Cage.
-The film received mainly bad reviews and underperformed commercially, but film critic Roger Ebert wrote that she "does everything that can possibly be done" with her character, a waitress who becomes entangled in an undead man's mission to save his daughter from a cult.
+The film underperformed commercially, but film critic Roger Ebert wrote that she "does everything that can possibly be done" with her character, a waitress who becomes entangled in an undead man's mission to save his daughter from a cult.
 In early 2011, Heard also appeared on the British television program Top Gear as a star in a reasonably priced car coming 33rd of 41 on their Cee'd leaderboard.
 Heard next starred in NBC's The Playboy Club, a crime drama series about the original Playboy Club in 1960s Chicago.
 After poor reviews and ratings as well as protests from both feminists and conservative groups, the series was canceled after only three episodes had aired.
 Heard's third role of 2011 was as the love interest of the main character, played by Johnny Depp, in the Hunter S. Thompson adaptation The Rum Diary (2011).
-The film was a commercial failure, grossing $30 million on a $45 million budget, and received mixed reviews.
-Heard's part was said to be underdeveloped.
+A commercial failure, grossing $30 million on a $45 million budget, the film received mixed reviews.
 In 2011, Heard appeared in an advertisement campaign for the fashion brand Guess.

-Heard next starred in the thriller Paranoia (2013), the exploitation film Machete Kills (2013) and the satire Syrup (2013), none of which were critical or commercial successes.
-The year also saw the US limited release of All the Boys Love Mandy Lane.
-Although the film's reviews were overall mixed to negative, Heard's performance was deemed her "most definitive to date" by the Los Angeles Times and "psychologically interesting" by The Washington Post.
-In 2014, Heard appeared in a supporting role in the commercially successful action-thriller 3 Days to Kill.
+Heard next starred in the thriller Paranoia (2013), the exploitation film Machete Kills (2013), and the satire Syrup (2013).
+That year also saw the US limited release of All the Boys Love Mandy Lane.
+Heard's performance in the film was deemed her "most definitive to date" by the Los Angeles Times and "psychologically interesting" by The Washington Post.
+In 2014, Heard appeared in a supporting role in the action-thriller 3 Days to Kill.